leonardodls/product-introduction-financial-accounting/assets/public/Chapter_1_Introduction_to_business_and_accounting_concepts/01_BusinessConcepts.md

 \[Revenue\  < \ Costs\  = \ Loss\]
 ```

 Take the example of a fitness studio, Core Fitness.
-Core Fitness’ revenue from membership fees and single-classes is approximately $30,000 per month.
-Core Fitness incurs a number of monthly costs such as the rent of the premises, the utilities (electricity and water), the maintenance of the equipment, insurance, and the salaries of its employees.
-These costs total approximately $22,500 per month.
-Therefore, Core Fitness’ revenue exceeds its costs by approximately $7,500 per month, and the business is profitable.
+Core Fitness’ revenue from membership fees is approximately $30,000 per month.
+Core Fitness incurs a number of monthly costs.
+A large percentage of these are fixed costs such as the rent of the premises, insurance and salaries.
+A few of the costs such as laundry services and utilities are variable costs and depend on the number of members at the gym.
+Total costs (fixed + variable) are approximately $22,500 per month.
+Core Fitness’ revenue exceeds its costs by approximately $7,500 per month and therefore, the business is profitable.

 ![](./Chapter_1_Introduction_to_business_and_accounting_concepts/media/01_BusinessConcepts/image3.png)